rclone/rclone/MANUAL.md

       --debug-fuse                Debug the FUSE internals - needs -v.
       --default-permissions       Makes kernel enforce access control based on the file mode.
-      --dir-cache-time duration   Time to cache directory entries for. (default 5m0s) --gid uint32                Override the gid field set by the filesystem. (default 502) --max-read-ahead int        The number of bytes that can be prefetched for sequential reads. (default 128k) --no-checksum               Don't compare checksums on up/download.
+      --dir-cache-time duration   Time to cache directory entries for. (default 5m0s) --fuse-flag stringArray     Flags or arguments to be passed direct to libfuse/WinFsp.
+Repeat if required.
+      --gid uint32                Override the gid field set by the filesystem. (default 502) --max-read-ahead int        The number of bytes that can be prefetched for sequential reads. (default 128k) --no-checksum               Don't compare checksums on up/download.
       --no-modtime                Don't read/write the modification time (can speed things up).
       --no-seek                   Don't allow seeking in files.
+  -o, --option stringArray        Option for libfuse/WinFsp.
+Repeat if required.
       --poll-interval duration    Time to wait between polling for changes.
 Must be smaller than dir-cache-time.
 Only on supported remotes.
 Set to 0 to disable. (default 1m0s)
       --read-only                 Mount read-only.
-      --uid uint32                Override the uid field set by the filesystem. (default 502) --umask int                 Override the permission bits set by the filesystem. (default 2) --write-back-cache          Makes kernel buffer writes before sending them to rclone.
+      --uid uint32                Override the uid field set by the filesystem. (default 502) --umask int                 Override the permission bits set by the filesystem.
+      --write-back-cache          Makes kernel buffer writes before sending them to rclone.
 Without this, writethrough caching is used.
 ```